 - Monthly housing payment

 Different lenders might have slightly different requirements, but the gist will be the same.
-You might also be prompted to create an account so you can revisit your information later.
+You could also be prompted to create an account so you can revisit your information later.

 After entering this data, the lender will instantly run a soft credit check.
-Again, this check won’t impact your credit score at all.
+Again, this check won’t impact your credit score.

 You’ll also see variable and fixed interest rates.
 Variable rates can fluctuate with the market, while fixed rates stay the same over the life of your loan.
 Variable rates tend to start lower than fixed rates, but they could increase over time.

-Generally, it’s safer to choose a variable rate if you can pay off your loan fast.
-If you have a long repayment term, going with a variable rate carries more risk.
+Generally, it’s only wise to choose a variable rate if you can pay off your loan fast.
+If you have a longer repayment term, going with a variable rate carries more risk.

 If you need to free up more of your monthly income, a longer term could be the way to go.
 But if you can manage higher payments, a shorter term will save you money on interest and help you get out of debt fast.

-Besides interest rates, customer service might also be a major factor in your choice.
-Online reviews offer good insight how well a company treats its customers.
+Finally, customer service could sway your decision.
+Online reviews offer good insight into how well a company treats its customers.
 If that’s an important element to you, do your homework before selecting your lender.
 You might start by testing its customer service’s responsiveness online over the phone, or by reading customer reviews written by other customers.

 Before locking in your new interest rate, you need to submit a full application.
 You’ll upload documents, such as loan statements and proof of income.
 Plus, you’ll consent to a hard credit check at this point.